About TeamUp For Dementia Research

 - To ensure people living with dementia and their families have their voices heard in research

-- In Ireland there is currently no streamlined and inclusive way for people living with dementia and their families to express their interest in taking part in Dementia Research.
+- In Ireland there was no streamlined or inclusive way for people living with dementia and their families to express their interest in taking part in dementia research.

 - Participating in research projects can benefit people living with dementia and their families.
 We want everyone to have the option of taking part if they wish.